Erisa/Cliptok/README.md

 If you go with this method you will have to fork the bot to the background yourself, through the use of a process manager like `pm2` or a systemd service.

 ### Setup - Development
-If you want to develop and make changes to the bot, you need the following:
+If you want to develop and make changes to the bot, it's recommended to use the following:
 - First read [our contribution guidelines](CONTRIBUTING.md) if you intend to submit changes back to the repository.
 - You need Windows 10 or higher.
-Windows 8.1 or lower will not work anymore.
-- You will need .NET SDK 8.0, instructions can be found on the [Microsoft website](https://dotnet.microsoft.com/download).
+- You will need .NET SDK 9.0, instructions can be found on the [Microsoft website](https://dotnet.microsoft.com/download).
 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/), with `.NET desktop development` selected on the installer.
     - Visual Studio 2019 is untested and no longer preferred.
+    - Make sure you are on the latest version.
 - Redis.
 It is recommended to install [tporadowski/redis](https://github.com/tporadowski/redis).
     - Simply download the latest .msi and run it.
 Adding the Windows Firewall exception is not required.
 - [Git for Windows](https://gitforwindows.org/)
 - A Discord server for testing, with all the roles and channels required for bot functionality.

+Alternate setups with Linux/macOS and IDEs like Rider/Visual Studio Code are possible but instructions will not be provided here.

 Once you have everything installed:
 1. Create a new Discord application and bot with all intents enabled, set `CLIPTOK_TOKEN` Windows environment variable to the bots token.